Chemometrics for Quantitative Raman Spectroscopy

 Continuous Manufacturing for Quality Excellence: An Intensified Case for using Raman for Process Understanding and Control through Multivariate Analysis

 Continuous manufacturing presents greater opportunities for throughput and scale-related profitability.
 There are also challenges from balancing the upstream and downstream processes in production flows.
 As with all regulated processes, documentation and agility remain important issues.
 Multivariate statistics and chemometrics software packages allow for the connected interpretation of multiple sensors and process variables, giving engineers full process visibility and better detection of excursions.
 Raman spectrometers are incredibly important sensors because of the abundance of information contained in the spectral data.
 Multiple analytes may be tracked and quantified in real time and process abnormalities related to the chemistry of a process are readily identified in Raman spectra.
-Having a rugged and reliable Raman analyzer is expedient to meet the regulatory needs inherent in continuous manufacturing, while increasing profitability.
-At Tornado, our Raman analyzers are compatible with a variety of chemometric software packages, and when combined, we provide unequaled Raman sensitivity, speed, quality, reliability, deployability and convenience for process and laboratory applications.
+Having a rugged and reliable Raman spectrometer is expedient to meet the regulatory needs inherent in continuous manufacturing, while increasing profitability.
+At Tornado, our Raman spectrometers are compatible with a variety of chemometric software packages, and when combined, we provide unequaled Raman spectroscopy sensitivity, speed, quality, reliability, deployability and convenience for process and laboratory applications.

 Chemometrics, when properly applied, can convert a mountain of data into a treasure trove of information.
 Chemometrics can enable exploratory analyses of multivariate data and can build reliable quantitative and classification strategies to understand, control and optimize processes.
 The combination of chemometrics and spectroscopic characterization represents an indispensable and highly versatile tool for laboratory and process analyses at all levels.
 With a rock-solid Raman analyzer, such as Tornado’s HyperFlux™ PRO Plus, combined with powerful software optimized for spectroscopic data, you can more easily resolve real-life challenges and achieve: